djennadhamza/BatteryMonitorApp/README.md

 ## Donnate
 Please consider donating to support the development of this project.
-Your contributions will help us continue to improve and maintain open source applications.
+Your contributions will help us continue to improve and maintain open source applications. for further information visit us in our website [dev Rise Media](https://www.devrisemedia.com)
 ## Copyright

 Copyright 2019 - 2022 GitHub, Inc.